gruppe-adler/grad_civs/addons/common/README.md

 ### Population Zone

 Define areas where civilians may spawn.
-If no Ppopulation Zone is placed, the whole terrain is assumed to be one big Population Zone.
+If no Population Zone is placed, the whole terrain is assumed to be one big Population Zone.

 #### Usage